-“For 20 years I’ve been interested in ecotourism – about traveling slow with local transportation, getting to know people, customs, languages and places and to support local economy.
-A year ago I suddenly realized how bad the travel industry is for the climate, and what problems tourism can cause for the locals if not managed properly.
+“For more than 20 years I’ve been interested in ecotourism – about traveling slow with local transportation, getting to know people, customs, languages and places and to support local economy.
+In 2018 I suddenly realized how bad the travel industry is for the climate, and what problems tourism can cause for the locals if not managed properly.
 Tourism was my life – both as a professional and as a traveler myself and now suddenly I started questioning everything and thought about quitting.
 But if I did – I would not be able to change anything.
 So I came back to continue working with travels – but this time my mission is to make it as sustainable as possible – for the sake of our destination and for the climate.

 Please join me on this journey!“

 - We introduce people to a healthy and sustainable outdoor life